 If you have sustained a disability and require disability benefits, the Social Security Administration (SSA) requires that you present your case in court to an Administrative Law Judge.
-Rather than representing yourself and risking a judge denying your request for disability benefits, hiring a lawyer to represent you and present your case to the judge greatly increases your chances of being approved for benefits.
-If you’re a North Carolina resident in need of disability benefits, consider a Greensboro Social Security disability lawyer at Lewis & Keller to represent you and help you make your case.
+Rather than representing yourself and risking a judge denying your disability claim, hiring a lawyer to represent you and present your case to the judge greatly increases your chances of being approved.
+If you’re a North Carolina resident in need of disability benefits, Lewis & Keller has a skilled Social Security disability lawyer in Greensboro to represent you and help you make your case.

 Lawyers Know How to Question Expert Witnesses